On this page

 - financial, commercial, and technical capability criteria are met

-Caption: An example of the online seller assessment process.
+Caption: An screenshot of the online seller assessment process.
 Sellers must be approved for each stage.

 Value for money (VFM) is part of the comprehensive assessment of sellers on the Marketplace.
 To assess VFM, both the cost and value of the service being offered by you is considered.
 This is represented by the pricing as represented by your maximum daily rate and technical and commercial capabilities.
 The Marketplace also asks for a comparable level of pricing across all sellers, to ensure that businesses offer value for money to government buyers.